WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 Ask how they work with imperfect photos

 One of the most common concerns I hear is, “I don’t have great photos.”
-That’s especially true for memorial portraits, where the best images might be old phone photos or quick snapshots.
+This is especially common when someone is commissioning a portrait after a loss or working with older images.

 A skilled pet portrait artist knows how to read information beyond resolution.
 Expression, posture, and personality often come through even in imperfect images.
 In many cases, multiple photos can be combined to create a more complete reference.